On the Weyl's law for discretized elliptic operators: Model elliptic PDE operators and finite element discretization

 This simple problem provides a good representative model for isotropic problems.
-In the following discussion, we will always assume $\alpha(x) = I$ and note that the results carry over to isotropic elliptic equation by spectral equivalence.
+In the following discussion, we assume $\alpha(x) = I$ and $q(x)=0$.
+We further remark that the results carry over to other isotropic elliptic equations by spectral equivalence.

 Given a triangulation ${\mathcal T}_h$ of $\Omega$, let $V_h\subset V$ be finite element space consisting of piecewise linear (or higher order) polynomials with respect to this triangulation ${\mathcal T}_h$.
 By triangulation here we mean $d$-homogenous simplicial complex in $\mathbb{R}^d$ which covers $\Omega$.
 The finite element approximation of the variational problem \eqref{Vari} then is: Find $u_h\in V_h$ such that